Veterinary Technician Schools in Arkansas

 Arkansas State University at Beebe (ASUB) offers an AVMA-accredited program to applicants with at least 20 hours of work or observation experience in a veterinary setting.
 This associate of applied science (AAS) degree in veterinary technology involves 71 credits of courses such as anatomy and physiology; animal reproduction, nutrition and production; laboratory techniques; wild, zoo, and lab animal care; radiology; and pathology; among others.

 Please note that many of the general education courses are offered online and may minimize the amount of time a person needs to spend on campus.
 One measure of program effectiveness is the program graduate passing rate on the Veterinary Technician National Examination (VTNE).
-Among ASUB veterinary technology graduates, 75 percent passed the VTNE on their first attempt between 2017 and 2020.
+Among ASUB veterinary technology graduates, 59 percent passed the VTNE on their first attempt between 2020 and 2023.

 Online Vet Tech Programs for Students in Arkansas

-For some aspiring veterinary technicians and technologists, attending a traditional brick-and-mortar school can prove difficult due to familial or professional obligations.
-Luckily there are also eight AVMA-accredited online programs across the country, which involve a combination of web-based courses and clinical experiences at approved, local sites close to a student’s home.
+For some aspiring veterinary technicians and technologists, attending a traditional brick-and-mortar school can prove difficult due to family or professional obligations.
+Luckily there are also nine AVMA-accredited online programs across the country, which involve a combination of web-based courses and clinical experiences at approved, local sites close to a student’s home.
 During the course of these programs, essential vet tech skills are acquired and typically signed off on “abilities checklists” by licensed veterinarians.

 For students who are available for clinical experiences in nearby Alabama, the Jefferson State Community College of Birmingham offers an online associate degree in veterinary technology.
 Ideal for applicants who work 20 hours per week at a veterinary clinic, Jefferson provides online didactic instruction in the anatomy and physiology of mammals; vet tech emergency and first aid; clinical procedures and pathology; animal diseases and immunology; and anesthesia and diagnostic imaging.

 To qualify for this program, candidates must have at least 360 hours of practical experience in an animal healthcare setting and be available to interview at the Jefferson campus.
-Among Jefferson’s graduates, 68 percent passed the VTNE on their first attempt between 2017 and 2020.
+Among Jefferson’s graduates, 64 percent passed the VTNE on their first attempt between 2020 and 2023.

 To learn more about the distance-based programs available, check out the online vet tech programs page.